Taitava/obsidian-shellcommands/README.md

 **The plugin is still in its early development stage.** And its developer is not yet very experienced in creating solid testing patterns to find out possible problems.
 Use at your own risk, and note that when you upgrade the plugin, things may break.

-**This plugin doesn't come with any kind of warranty in case it does something bad to your files!** If you know programming, [check the source code in GitHub](https://github.com/Taitava/obsidian-shellcommands) ([mainly this file](https://github.com/Taitava/obsidian-shellcommands/blob/main/main.ts)) so you know how it executes commands.
+**This plugin doesn't come with any kind of warranty in case it does something bad to your files!** If you know programming, [check the source code in GitHub](https://github.com/Taitava/obsidian-shellcommands) so you know how it executes commands.

 ## Main issues
 - [Variable values are not escaped, which may cause huge problems (#11)](https://github.com/Taitava/obsidian-shellcommands/issues/11)